What are the thyroid cancer risk factors. Could one of them be drinking alcohol? These are very important questions.

 - Pain in the throat or neck that does not go away.

 These symptoms are not usually due to cancer.
-However, anyone with symptoms that do not disappear within two weeks should see a doctor.
+But anyone with symptoms that do not disappear within two weeks should see a doctor.

-Drinking alcoholic beverages reduces the chance of developing thyroid cancer.
-In addition, moderate alcohol drinking leads to better health and longer life.
-That’s in comparison to abstaining from alcohol or drinking abusively.
+Drinking alcoholic beverages reduces the chance of thyroid cancer.
+Also, moderate alcohol drinking leads to better health and longer life.
+That’s in comparison to abstaining from alcohol.
+Or drinking abusively.

 How do beer, wine and distilled spirits compare for health and long life?
 No form of alcoholic beverage has greater health or longevity benefits than any other.